kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-DigitalOcean.md

 On this page we want to explain how to install JATOS on a server running on DigitalOcean.
 We tried to keep this tutorial as easy as possible: if everything runs smoothly you don't have to use the terminal at all.

 [DigitalOcean](https://www.digitalocean.com/) is a cloud provider (like _AWS_, _Google Cloud_, _Azure_ etc.) that is comparatively easy to use and has good documentation.
 They offer something called _Droplets_ and _One-Click Apps_ which is just a fancy name for a pre-installed server in the cloud.
+And btw. we have no connections to DigitalOcean whatsoever.

 **Keep in mind: A server in the cloud will cost money (circa $5 to $10 / month) and you will need a credit card.**